brian-beeler/privoxy-pilot-macos/README.md

 ## **Creating a new filter list**

-1. View a list of existing local filter lists:
+1. View a list of existing local filter groups and lists:

    `/usr/local/etc/privoxy/privoxy.sh config list`